AbbygaelleV/docs/getting_started/index.rst

 Getting Started
 ***************

-Fundamental information for scripters and modders to start our creating servers and mods for nanos world.
+Fundamental information for scripters and modders to start our creating servers and mods for Nanos world.

 .. toctree::
    :hidden: